albirrkarim/mozilla-hubs-installation-detailed/PROBLEM_SOLVED.md

 # The problem I faced and I already solved

-## If you don't get a problem like me you don't have to follow this
+## Remember!
+If you don't get a problem like me you don't have to follow this

+The origin hubs repo is always updating.
+Sometimes the error I face doesn't necessarily mean you also face it

 ## 1. Architecture Kit Failed to load and import